robin-peter/iqid-alphas/README.md

 **Important note** Please mind the file structure if you are running the demo notebooks.
 See below.

-## Repository Structure
+## Repository Structure (2022-sci-rep)
-Below is a description of the current files in the main (stable) branch of the iqid-alphas repo.
+Below is a description of the files in the 2022-sci-rep branch of the iqid-alphas repo.

 iqid-alphas/ (main project directory)
   - check_dependencies.py   - setup script for checking Python dependencies.